-On February 4, 2020, the FERC issued Order 676-1,152 which incorporates by reference into its regulations, with certain enumerated exceptions, the latest version (Version 003.2) of certain Standards for Business Practices and Communication Protocols for Public Utilities adopted by the NAESB Wholesale Electric Quadrant.153 The Version 003.2 Standards included NAESB's Version 003.1 revisions, which were the subject of an earlier NOPR.154 The FERC declined to adopt the proposal to remove the incorporation by reference of the WEQ-006 Manual Time Error Correction Business Practice Standards as adopted by NAESB.
-Order 676-1 will become effective April 27, 2020.155 Requests for clarification and/or rehearing of Order 676-1 were filed by EEI and Southern Companies.
-On April 6, 2020, the FERC issued a tolling order to afford it additional time to consider those requests, which remain pending before the FERC.
+On February 4, 2020, the FERC issued Order 676-1,135 which incorporates by reference into its regulations, with certain enumerated exceptions, the latest version (Version 003.2) of certain Standards for Business Practices and Communication Protocols for Public Utilities adopted by the NAESB Wholesale Electric Quadrant.136 The Version 003.2 Standards included NAESB's Version 003.1 revisions, which were the subject of an earlier NOPR.137 The FERC declined to adopt the proposal to remove the incorporation by reference of the WEQ-006 Manual Time Error Correction Business Practice Standards as adopted by NAESB.
+Order 676-1 became effective April 27, 2020.138 Requests for clarification and/or rehearing of Order 676-1 were filed by EEI and Southern Companies.
+On April 6, 2020, the FERC issued a tolling order to afford it additional time to consider those requests.
+On November 25, 2020, the FERC issued an order on clarification, in which it clarified Order 676-1 as requested and, accordingly, dismissed the alternative request for rehearing submitted by Southern Companies.139 Absent challenge in the federal courts, this proceeding is now concluded.